Week 4 : Two-Sample t-tests

 Compute the statistics, do the data support the experimental or the null hypothesis?

-A one sample t-test comparing the group average proportion of correctly identified faces (M = 0.634, SD=0.164) to chance level (proportion correct = 0.5) showed a significant effect, t(85) = 7.52, p<0.001.
-Participants were on average more accurate than chance at distinguishing AI generated face from photos of real faces.
+A one sample t-test comparing the group average proportion of correctly identified faces (M = , SD=) to chance level (proportion correct = ) showed a significant effect, t() = , p=.
+We can conclude that participants in the experiment were to distinguish AI generated faces from real faces.

 5. Hypothesis 2 - Confident people are better at distinguishing AI faces from real faces.